nus-cs2103-AY2021S1/ip/docs/README.md

 `1.
 [E][x] meeting for CS2103 (at: 14 Sep 2020 10.00pm)`
 `2.
 [T][x] Group Project Task (at: 14 Sep 2020 7.00am)`

-### Tag Feature
-Tags your task with a specific tag.

 ## Usage